SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 and can be dependant on 2 methods
 - Software-Based - Synchronized through messages, while inexpensive it is harder to achieve high clock precision
 - Hardware-Based - Synchronized through direct communication, while expensive the precision is very high

+Internal protocols can be:
+- averaging - Collects all clock readings and value is based on all readings, precision is based on variability of time of each clock read
+- non-averaging - Syncs all clocks to the value presented by the first clock to send sync message, precision is based maximum delivery delay.

 ## Input/Output